-The New Venture Challenge is CU’s cross-campus entrepreneurship competition.
+The New Venture Challenge is CU’s cross-campus entrepreneurship championships.
 It is an entrepreneurial flight simulator, giving the people in the CU community with an interest in starting a business a chance to give it a try while learning about the process through events, workshops, and mentors.
-There is a series of workshops and competitions in the spring that culminate in the NVC Finals on April 17th.

 How do I get involved?